confluentinc/kafka-tutorials/README.md

               file: tutorials/console-consumer-primitive-keys-values/kafka/markup/dev/start-compose.adoc
      ```

-    Another example using a console consumer.
+    Here's another example of using a console consumer.
 Note the use of `stdout:` to capture the output from the consumer for testing.
     ```yml
      - title: Start an initial console consumer
         content: